Haa District: Tourism

 Lhakhang Karpo (the White Temple) in Üsu (Uesu) Gewog, Haa, Bhutan.
-Believed to have originally been established in the 7th century, during the time of the Tibetan Emporer Songtsän Gampo.
+Believed to have originally been established in the 7th century, during the time of the Tibetan Emperor Songtsän Gampo.
 The temple and its surrounding buildings normally house the monastic assembly ("monk body") of Haa District.
 This photograph was taken in 2011 while the temple complex was undergoing extensive restoration and re-construction.

 In 2002, subsequent to the 79th session of the National Assembly, the valley was opened to foreign tourism.
-The dzongkhag has 41 lhakhangs, which are owned by the government, community and private individual.
-The gewogs of Bje, Kar-tshog, Eusu and Samar Gewogs are within radius of 15 km from dzongkhag administration.
+The dzongkhag has 41 lhakhangs, which are owned by the government, community, and private individuals.
+The Bje, Kar-tshog, Eusu and Samar Gewogs are all within a 15 km radius of the dzongkhag administration.
 They have fairly good road network, electricity, telephone connectivity, water supply, and health facilities.